TinyaPetrova/TinyaPetrova/README.md

 # Buenas!
-My name is Tinya, I'm backend Java developer based in sunny Barcelona ☀️
+My name is Tinya
+## I'm backend Java developer based in sunny Barcelona ☀️

 I have experience creating backend part of applications, as well as designing, implementing and optimizing databases.